Analysis | How Congress Will Have a Role in Settling Biden’s Win

 3. Will a senator go along?

 That’s unclear.
-Brooks said, “I have no clue.”
-Some senior Republican senators, including John Cornyn of Texas and John Thune of South Dakota, have been dismissive of the idea of signing onto an objection.
-Others including Ted Cruz of Texas, Josh Hawley of Missouri, Rand Paul of Kentucky and Ron Johnson of Wisconsin haven’t ruled it out.
+Even Brooks said, “I have no clue.”
+Trump said he has spoken with Tommy Tuberville of Alabama, who will be sworn in as a Republican senator on Jan.
+3, about signing onto challenges on Jan.
+6. But Senate Majority Leader Mitch McConnell has urged fellow Republicans not to object, saying it could hurt the party politically.
 Pence, as the presiding officer, could find himself in the awkward position of having to gavel down objections raised by supporters who would like nothing more than to keep him in office as vice president.

 4. What happens if a representative and senator file an objection?